department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/2022-09-redesign-usability-round2/research-findings.md

 1. There are no significant differences in task success rate across devices (especially smartphones) or screen reader users.
      1. TRUE: Participant success rates didn't seem affected by participant device or assistive technology use (screen magnifiers).
-3. Participants will know when to use the "sign in" *vs.* "create an account" buttons.
+3. Participants will know when to use the _Sign in_ *vs.* _Create account_ buttons.
-     1. UNKNOWN: All participants in this study already had accounts on VA.gov that they could use to sign in, and many of them knew to use the "sign in" button.
+     1. UNKNOWN: All participants in this study already had accounts on VA.gov that they could use to sign in, and many of them knew to use the _Sign in_ button.
 We still need to see what participants without accounts would do.
 4. The home page supports multiple ways of navigating, and participants will find a way to complete every task--i.e., there's a navigation path that works for them.
      1. PARTLY TRUE: 5 of 8 tasks had at least 73% success, so the home page supports task completion and multiple ways of navigating.
 However, 10 of 11 participants got stuck on at least one task, so some participants weren't able to find a way to complete every task.
 5. Participants understand that the top promo is about benefits or services for Veterans.
      1. FALSE: Only 3 of 11 participants went there when asked about benefit changes, and everyone else scrolled down past it.
 7. Participants understand that the bottom promo is news and know how to get more news stories.
-     1. FALSE: Only 4 of 11 participants went there to click on "More VA news" when asked about VA stories, and everyone else looked elsewhere.
-The featured Pathfinder article didn't look like news, and the "More VA news" link was small and overlooked.
+     1. FALSE: Only 4 of 11 participants went there to click on _More VA news_ when asked about VA stories, and everyone else looked elsewhere.
+The featured Pathfinder article didn't look like news, and the _More VA news_ link was small and overlooked.

 # Key Findings
 1. **A few participants focused their attention on a specific part of the home page, while others scrolled up and down the home page more fluidly**.